Kal-El-1412/Nalyze/connector/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary

-## Seven-Prompt Enhancement Complete
+## Eight-Prompt Enhancement Complete

-This document summarizes the seven-part enhancement to the `/chat` endpoint and frontend UX.
+This document summarizes the eight-part enhancement to the `/chat` endpoint, frontend UX, and query execution system.

 ---